propublica/sunlight-congress/congressional_documents.md

 Unique id for each hearing, assigned by the House.

 **hearing_type_code**
-This discribes if the meeting is a markup, meeting, hearing
+This describes if the meeting is a markup, meeting, hearing

 **hearing_title**
 Title of the hearing associated with the document.